 - Production and consumption, more than ever, promote the gender binary – especially for babies and children.
 Take a walk down a toy aisle and you’ll see princess-themed toys for girls and all sorts of trucks, cars and planes for boys.
 Pink for girls and blue for boys.

 - Media also plays a large role.
 I used to think of media as a minor institution in society, but these days it’s a major institution.
 A socialising institution that we encounter while very young and which gives us a lot of messages about how we should behave and act.
 Who we should be and what’s important.
 Movies and TV have characters who mostly remain gendered and people associate with them.

 The United Nations acknowledges that harmful gender stereotypes and wrongful gender stereotyping are one of the root causes for discrimination, abuse and violence around the globe.
 But when we see people do things in a way we perceive as different or unusual we can become threatened by the change and how we ourselves fit in.
 They can propel some to initiate socio-cultural regulation.

 It’s a complex problem, and one reason why we still need to study the humanities.
 But Dr Bridges believes we should be working towards a disparate understanding.

 “We all need to behave as human beings and not slot into any gender roles.
 Be the best you that you can be.
 Be a nurturing man, or a woman who’s a strong leader.
 We have human behaviour and human characteristics – we don’t need to associate certain ones with men and certain others with woman.
 Or worse, disassociate some characteristics with women and men.

 You can make a difference

 When you understand how individuals, communities and global networks function – you can make a difference.
 Play a vital role in our sustainable future with a Bachelor of Arts (with specialisation) from Charles Sturt University.
 You can specialise in sociology to explore this crucial area of society.
+Or, if you’re ready, how about pursuing your own research?
 Let’s get to work!